Live Conditions from Placida, FL - USA

 Stump Pass on the northern shores of the Resort is frequented by many for its fishing, whether from the shores or in the surf, while several dock locations provide opportunities for wishing to cast the bays and coves off the Intracoastal Waterway.
 Should you wish to be more adventurous, please contact our Activities Coordinator to make arrangements with many of our preferred charters and guides.
 Fishing charters are provided by Captain Mike Slattery with Palm Island Outfitters in Charlotte Harbor, Boca Grande and Lemon Bay.

 Some of the best fishing can be done from our soft-sand beaches or from any of the resort docks.
-Our recreational center located within Coconut’s Café has fishing equipment for rent or purchase.
+Our recreational rental center located outside of Coconut’s Café has fishing equipment for purchase.

 Light tackle fishing is really for the fishing enthusiast with an absence of fighting chairs on the boats, no full harnesses, nobody "gunning the engine" in order to set the hook, and no tuna towers.
 The boats are usually single story with not a skyscraper in sight.

 Obviously you don't use the same tackle for all styles of fishing.
 What light tackle fishing offers is tackle balanced to the fish that you're likely to hook.
 Thus you might use 10 lb leader when fishing for Yellowtails whereas we'd have 50 lb leader for Tarpon.
 Without a doubt, light tackle fishing is one of the most exciting styles of fishing.
 Make your appointment to have one of our preferred charter captains guide you through the use of the right tackle and get you to the right waters.

 Explore or relax, you are the captain.
 Boats rentals can be arranged for rent or charter, from small to large or from v-hull to pontoon style.
 Please contact our Activities Coordinator to make arrangements.